garimasikka/HackAI/README.md

 ```

-It will take a few minutes to download the models.
+It will take a few minutes to download all models.

 ## Getting Started